The Laplacian Keyboard: Beyond the Linear Span: Comparison Against Privileged Baseline

 \section{Comparison Against Privileged Baseline}

-~ As a final empirical evaluation, we compare LK to Option Keyboard Basis \citep[OKB;][]{alegre2025constructing}.
-OKB constructs its option basis from environment-provided reward features that span downstream tasks and is theoretically guaranteed to recover a basis sufficient for optimal control.
-This comparison assesses whether LK can achieve competitive performance without access to such privileged, handcrafted reward information, thereby highlighting the effectiveness of the Laplacian behavior basis.
+~ As a controlled case study, we compare LK to the Option Keyboard Basis \citep[OKB;][]{alegre2025constructing}, a method that constructs its option basis from environment-provided reward features spanning downstream tasks, with theoretical guarantees of recovering a basis sufficient for optimal control.
+This comparison directly asks: can LK achieve competitive performance without access to such privileged, handcrafted reward information?

-We evaluate on the \textsc{Item-Collector} task \cite{barreto2019option, alegre2025constructing}, a $10\times10$ toroidal gridworld where the agent must collect items in a fixed order.
-Transitions are annotated with reward features for OKB, while LK is pre-trained on a reward-free dataset collected via a uniform random walk.
-The USFA is trained with Double DQN \citep{van2016deep} using basis sizes $k \in \{20,30,40\}$.
-Zero-shot performance is evaluated with 50K labeled samples, and the meta-policy is trained for 500K steps.
+We evaluate LK on the \textsc{Item-Collector} domain---the setting \cite{alegre2025constructing} used to validate their proposed method.
+It is a $10\times10$ toroidal gridworld where the agent must collect items in a fixed order.
+OKB requires explicit, handcrafted reward features to construct its option basis; LK, by contrast, requires no such privileged information and is pre-trained solely on a reward-free dataset collected via a uniform random walk.
+We consider two LK variants that differ in how the meta-policy composes options: \textit{LK-USFA} outputs a continuous weight vector $\mathbf{w} \in \mathbb{R}^k$ and executes the corresponding policy directly, while \textit{LK-GPE\&GPI} selects among a finite set of pre-computed eigenoptions via two successive steps of GPE \& GPI \citep{barreto2017successor}.
+This ablation isolates the contribution of continuous composition over discrete composition (additional details in Appendix~\ref{sec:meta-policy-param-appdx}).

-Figure~\ref{fig:okb_comp} compares the evaluation returns of OKB and LK.
-Despite relying only on transition data and lacking privileged reward features, LK achieves performance close to OKB.
-With more training steps, we observe that the gap between OKB and LK decreases, indicating that LK can recover structural information from environment dynamics alone to induce effective behaviors.
-More generally, it suggests that strong downstream performance does not require explicit reward-feature engineering, as Laplacian eigenvectors form a scalable basis for reusable options.
+Figure~\ref{fig:okb_comp} shows that despite having no access to reward features, LK-USFA achieves performance close to OKB, with the gap narrowing as training progresses.
+Notably, all LK variants improve over their respective zero-shot performance, confirming that hierarchy adds value beyond the linear basis.
+LK-GPE\&GPI lags behind LK-USFA at larger basis sizes, with the gap widening as $k$ increases---a consequence of compounding approximation error in the two-step pipeline.
+Together, the results show that strong downstream performance does not require reward-feature engineering: Laplacian eigenvectors form a scalable behavior basis, and continuous composition is the more effective meta-policy parameterization.